 Preventative Measures: Hand Hygiene

-Hand sanitizer stations will be placed at all school designated entrances for student and staff use as they enter and exit the building
+Hand sanitizer stations are placed at all school designated entrances for student and staff use as they enter and exit the building

-All classrooms/portables without a sink will have hand sanitizer supplied
+All classrooms/portables without a sink have hand sanitizer supplied

 Regular hand hygiene breaks will occur throughout the day for students (e.g., regular time intervals throughout day, before/after eating food, after using washroom, before/after outdoor play)